 However, when you lose a bet it’ll be time to double your wager on the next spin.
 For instance, if you lose a $5 bet your next bet will be $10.
 Lose that bet and you’ll move up to the $20 level, and so on.
 Remember though, that if you win at any time your next bet is back to just $5 again.

 The Martingale system is designed to allow you to accumulate a lot of small wins with very little risk of ever losing your entire bankroll.
 Since you are always doubling your bet, the end result of every winning bet is a profit of $5, whether you win at the $5 level or at any other bet level after that.
+On the contrary, a system like the Guetting is designed to win a sizeable amount of chips by the end of a winning streak or coup.

 That’s the Martingale in a nutshell.
 It usually helps to have an end point in mind when using this system.
 You may choose to play until you’ve won a certain amount of money, or until a certain amount of time has passed.